howtographql/howtographql/content/frontend/react-apollo/10-summary.md

 ---
 title: Summary
 pageTitle: 'Fullstack GraphQL, React and Apollo Tutorial with create-react-app'
-description: 'In this Fullstack GraphQL Tutorial with React & Apollo Client you learned how to build a production-ready Hackernews clone using create-react-app & Prisma.'
+description: 'In this Fullstack GraphQL Tutorial with React and Apollo Client we learned how to build a production-ready Hackernews clone using create-react-app & Prisma.'
 question: Did you find this tutorial useful?
 answers:
   [